 - You may prefer the autonomy of drawing up your own settlement, rather than risking a legal battle resulting in a settlement imposed by the court.
 In addition, a pre-nup can include a confidentiality clause, whereas financial proceedings in court may be open to media reporting and unwelcome publicity.

 And reasons for not venturing down the path of a pre-nup?
 Sadly there are cases where the effort of trying to agree terms exposes cracks in a relationship, such that one party calls off the wedding.
-Perhaps that is for the better, though.
-Perhaps the relationship would not have survived long.

 These materials and content have been prepared for the benefit of their viewers/readers.
 They are intended for marketing purposes only and are of a general nature and do not constitute legal advice applicable to any particular facts or circumstances.
 Kidd Rapinet LLP and/or the author(s) accept no duty of care, responsibility or liability for any loss or damage which you or any third party may suffer as a result of any reliance or use by you or they of these marketing materials and content, except to the extent it is not legally possible to exclude such liability.
 If you require legal advice on your own situation, please contact us so we can discuss how we may assist.